 But Hackford did not want too much tradition in the music.
 A self- described “rock ‘n roller,” the director disliked the idea of a conventional “string score” for the project, and was instead intrigued with Nitzsche’s rock music credentials.
 “I felt that the main characters – the young people who were in Officer and a Gentleman – listened to rock ‘n roll,” Hackford recalls.
 Nitzsche produced a score that melded strong themes with unique instrumentation.
 Sobel explains, “He took a non-orchestral approach to it in many ways, with guitars and drums, but with an orchestra overlay.”

 A native of Detroit, Sobel also had a keen appreciation of the power of rock ‘n roll.
 He initially had notions of becoming a doctor before an interest in music took over for good; in his senior year at the University of Michigan, he abandoned his pre-med path and made plans to enroll in Boston’s Berklee College of Music, but not before receiving a bachelor of general studies degree.
-After receiving and arrangement and composition degree from Berklee, the guitar player moved to Los Angeles with the intent of becoming a film composer.
+After receiving an arrangement and composition degree from Berklee, the guitar player moved to Los Angeles with the intent of becoming a film composer.
+Sobel would have never imagined getting custom guitar picks or musical tokens as gifts back when he was in his senior year of college.
 A chance meeting with a projectionist at Todd-AO led to his detour into music editing.
 “At the end of a hall, I heard music coming out of an editing room,” Sobel remembers.
 “I walked down the hallway, and met Dan Carlin, Jr.”

 The meeting led to Sobel getting a job at LaDa Productions – but not before he re-examined his career path.
 After Carlin, Sr., made note of Sobel’s goal to become a composer, he expressed reluctance about hiring him.
 “For the first time, I realized that music editing afforded an incredible opportunity for someone like me in terms of meeting those composers – the people I admired and collected in soundtracks, like Jerry Goldsmith, John Williams and Alex North,” Sobel says.
 “I said to Dan, ‘I think that music editing is an incredible profession and I would like to try that.
 And I promise you, I will not pick up and leave after you’ve trained me.'”